oasysgames/verse-proxy/docs/RateLimit.md

 And please set expire as the period of time to store the transaction.

 ## Rate limit setting
-Using `getRateLimitRules`, you can set transaction rate limit.
+Using `getRateLimitRules` at `src/config/transactionAllowList.ts`, you can set transaction rate limit.

 ```typescript
 export const getRateLimitRules = (): Array<RateLimitRule> => {